An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

+The order gap in equation \eqref{Eq.dis_fluc_order} infers that we consider only a `weakly-coupled' star cluster whose total potential energy is approximately $N$ times smaller than the total kinetic energy.
+The standard stellar-dynamics theory has examined the relaxation evolution of weakly-coupled star clusters using approximated forms of the discreteness stochastic acceleration of stars \citep{Spitzer_1988, Heggie_2003,Binney_2011}.
+Chandrasekhar's classical work \citep{Chandra_1942_a} discussed the stochastic nature of gravitational cumulative two-body relaxation in an infinite homogeneous system.
+Equation \eqref{Eq.dis_fluc_order} was approximated to the following form

-where the subscripts $\bmath{A}\neq 0$ and $\bmath{A}=0$ represents inhomogeneous- and homogeneous- background stars in the two-body relaxation process respectively.
-Chandrasekhar employed Holtsmark distribution of Newtonian-force strength to model the stochastic nature of irregular force on test star\citep{Chandra_1943a}; the approximation, equation \eqref{Eq.dis_fluc_approx_hom} is of importance to understand the `dominant' relaxation effect is due to the nearest neighbor stars.
-Yet, as later on it was experimented based on the $N$-body numerical simulation for finite inhomogeneous system, one must consider the effect of potentials due to the rest of distant stars, which results in Coulomb logarithm \citep{Ambartsumian_1938}
+where the subscripts $\boldsymbol{A}\neq 0$ and $\boldsymbol{A}=0$ represent inhomogeneous and homogeneous distributions of field stars, respectively. \cite{Chandra_1943a} also employed the Holtsmark distribution of Newtonian-force strength to examine the stochastic many-body force exerted on a test star.
+Chandrasekhar showed that the force strength due to the nearest-neighbor stars around the test star dominated the vector sum of forces exerted on it (`dominant effect.').
+Based on this consideration, the approximation in equation \eqref{Eq.dis_fluc_approx_hom} results in a large gap between the relaxation-time and dynamical-time scales;

-One of the most concerns in modern star-cluster kinetic theory for the secular evolution is the effect of 'non-dominant' relaxation described by equation \eqref{Eq.dis_fluc_order}.
-The benchmark of kinetic theory is due to \citep{Gilbert_1968} where the currently most basic kinetic equation for $N$ stars in finite inhomogeneous star cluster was derived including the effects of statistical acceleration (action on test star from field stars) and gravitational polarization (the reaction).
+where $\tilde{a}_{12}$ and $A_{1}$ are the magnitudes of $\boldsymbol{\tilde{a}}_{12}$ and $\boldsymbol{A}_{1}$, respectively.
+The logarithmic factor ($\ln [N]$) in equation \eqref{Eq.Coulomb_sec} is called the `Coulomb logarithm.'
+However, as discussed based on an analytical approach \citep{Cohen_1950} for classical plasmas and an $N$-body numerical simulation for finite inhomogeneous star clusters \citep{Aarseth_1998}, one must count the two-body relaxation due to distant stars/particles, in addition to the nearest stars/particles.
+Also, the relaxation time in equation \eqref{Eq.Coulomb_sec} is the outcome of a cumulative two-body relaxation that accumulates the effect of `independent' two-body relaxation on relaxation time scales.
+The independent relaxation is just an assumption.
+One must consider a many-body relaxation that distant stars simultaneously contribute to the relaxation process due to the Newtonian potential's long-range nature.